-The Board is comprised of ten Directors.
-Six are from the Network’s Advisory Council and four are Public Directors.
-The Board’s role is to ensure that the Network is meeting its legal and fiduciary obligations, ensuring its sustainability, and setting the Network’s strategic plan.
+The Board is comprised of eight Directors.
+Six are from WSC’s Advisory Council and two are Public Directors.
+The Board’s role is to ensure that Women’s Shelters Canada is meeting its legal and fiduciary obligations, ensuring its sustainability, and setting WSC’s strategic plan.

-Lyda has been the Executive Director of YWCA Yellowknife for the past 15 years.
-She has been with three YWCAs across Canada – all of which have run shelters for women experiencing violence – for the past 25 years.
+Lyda has been the Executive Director of YWCA Yellowknife for more than 20 years.
+She has been with three YWCAs across Canada – all of which have run shelters for women experiencing violence – for more than 30 years.
 Through her work with YWCAs, Lyda has also pursued supportive housing for women and children, improved residential support for adults with disabilities, licensed child care programs, empowerment programs for girls, programs for children who witness abuse, and northern research on women’s homelessness.

 The YWCA Yellowknife has received funding from the GNWT to assist with shelter capacity building in the Northwest Territories, which has allowed the five shelters to meet together in Yellowknife six or more times each year to support one another and share information.
 Shelters have also been able to respond to the GNWT standards and develop a common policies and procedures manual that meet the standards.